chenxingqiang/secret-learn/doc/modules/ensemble.rst

 -----

-In order to predict the class labels based on the predicted class-probabilities (jax-sklearn estimators in the VotingClassifier must support ``predict_proba`` method)::
+In order to predict the class labels based on the predicted class-probabilities (secret-learn estimators in the VotingClassifier must support ``predict_proba`` method)::

    >>> eclf = VotingClassifier(